UFJKM123/helldivers-galactic-war-v2/README.md

 ## 📋 Update Log

+### V3.15
+- Fixes:
+  1. Fixed: DSS/ASS will not move
+  2. Optimized text in some pop-up dialogs
+- Known issue: Democratic Dark Mode does not apply random intensity bonuses

 ### V3.14
 - **Fixed**: Reworked batch attack logic; added supply line connectivity validation to determine whether a target planet can be reached.